-A network of nodes and recorded in a public distributed ledger called Blockchain.
-The shared, distributed ledger records an immutable history of all asset transactions between participants in the network and catalogs the current state of those assets.
-The business rules that govern Blockchain transactions are agreed upon by all contracted members and encapsulated in chain-code, also known as smart contracts.
+A network of nodes verifies transactions and recorded in a public distributed ledger called Blockchain.
+Every transaction is time-stamped and becomes part of a long chain / permanent record, and unable to be tampered with after set-up.
+The shared, distributed ledger records are an immutable history of all asset transactions between participants in the network and catalogs the current state of those assets.
+The business rules that govern blockchain transactions are agreed upon by all contracted members and encapsulated in chain-code, also known as smart contracts.

 Christian Catalini, MIT Sloan Assistant Professor: Blockchain Quote: